rocket-pool/docs.rocketpool.net/docs/guides/houston/stake-on-behalf.md

 # DRAFT
-this page will probably be moved to here: http://localhost:5173/guides/node/minipools/overview before testnet goes live
+this page will probably be moved to here: http://localhost:5173/guides/node/provisioning/overview before testnet goes live

+TODO:

+add a section in: http://localhost:5173/guides/staking/overview for staking on behalf of a Node

 # Stake ETH on behalf of node